 In the phase of population increase, increasing demand for food and climate change there has to be a substitute to this technology and conservation agriculture comes as a better alternative.

 Slash and burn is not a good practice and farmers must do well to avoid it for the following reasons;

 1. Burning leaves the land exposed to erosion

 Burning vegetation residues after slashing exposes the soil surface to direct contact with rain.
 Exposed soil surface erode easily with rainfall impact leaving gullies on your field.
 Erosion takes away the fertile topsoil of your field.
 Moreso, you expose the soils and wind can easily erode them too.

 2. It is not sustainable

-Previously, when “slash and burn” was encouraged by farmers, they practised land rotation where after some time when the soil is noticed to have lost its fertility.
+Previously, when “slash and burn” was encouraged by farmers, they practised land rotation where after some time when the soil has lost its fertility.
 They leave the land and move to a fertile one while the previous regain its fertility.
 After burning the land severally, it takes between 10 to 25 years and sometimes even 40 years to regain its fertility.
-The practice of leaving the land fallow for that long is no more feasible with the growing population and increasing demand for food.
+The practice of leaving the land fallow for that long is more difficult with the growing population and increasing demand for food.